awsdocs/amazon-redshift-management-guide/doc_source/connecting-ssl-support.md

 You might need to update your current trust root CA certificates to continue to connect to your clusters using SSL\.
 For more information, see [Transitioning to ACM Certificates for SSL Connections](connecting-transitioning-to-acm-certs.md)\.

 The Amazon Redshift certificate authority bundle is stored at [https://s3\.amazonaws\.com/redshift\-downloads/redshift\-ca\-bundle\.crt](https://s3.amazonaws.com/redshift-downloads/redshift-ca-bundle.crt)  \.
-If the certificate bundle doesn't download, right\-click the previous link and choose **Save link as\.\.\.**\.
+If the certificate bundle doesn't download, right\-choose the previous link and choose **Save link as\.\.\.**\.
 The expected MD5 checksum number is e7a76d62fc7775ac54cfc4d21e89d36b\.
 The sha256 checksum is e77daa6243a940eb2d144d26757135195b4bdefd345c32a064d4ebea02b9f8a1\.
 You can use the Md5sum program \(on Linux operating systems\) or other tool \(on Windows and Mac OS X operating systems\) to verify that the certificate that you downloaded matches this expected MD5 checksum number\.

  ODBC DSNs contain an `sslmode` setting that determines how to handle encryption for client connections and server certificate verification\.
 Amazon Redshift supports the following `sslmode` values from the client connection:
 + `disable`